2019 Speaker Bio’s

 2019 Australian Bicycle Summit Speakers

-Find out more about our speaker line up for the 2019 Australian Bicycle Summit, by clicking on the names below.
+Find out more about our 2019 Australian Bicycle Summit speakers by clicking on their names below.
+Links to the video presentations can be found here.

 International Key Note Speaker - Timothy Papandreou